ToddSandberg/Dictionary/README.md

 - default-lexicon.xml Implemented
 - NounList_CountNounsOnly.txt and NounsList_MassNounsOnly.txt implemented
 - LEXICON.txt semiImplemented
+- AdverbScales-Manual.csv Implemented
-- AdverbScales-Manual.xlsx semiImplemented
+- locations.txt implemented
 ## Document Output Formats:
 - csv files for each part of speech with words and their properties
 - serialized dictionary classes for each part of speech
-## Current Dictionary Write Time: 5 minutes and 21 seconds
+## Current Dictionary Write Time: 5 minutes and 12 seconds